HARVEST CHICKEN SALAD & CIDER VINAIGRETTE (WHOLE30)

 How to prepare chicken

 For this recipe, you can use boneless skinless breasts or tenderloins.
-I cooked my chicken in a copper skillet with avocado oil cooking spray (adds a nice butter flavor) over medium-high heat, 4-6 minutes per side, until cooked through and lightly browned in spots.
-I seasoned the chicken on both sides with sea salt, black pepper, and garlic powder while cooking.
+I seasoned my chicken with lemon juice, lemon zest, salt, pepper, garlic, thyme, and oregano before cooking.
+I then cooked the seasoned chicken in a copper skillet with avocado oil cooking spray (adds a nice butter flavor) over medium-high heat, 4-6 minutes per side, until cooked through and lightly browned in spots.

 Understanding chicken labels